JennEYoon/DeFi-ml/tasks1.md

  * Try to finishe Update to GeoSnap PR -- week of 11/16/2019.
    1. Fix slice.
-   2. Then install and rune xample notebooks.
+   2. Then install and run example notebooks.
    3. Write tests.
    4. SUbmit revised PR.